dcanadillas/consul-vms-tproxy/README.md

 }
 ```

-## Using an API Gateway to accesso our application from outside the mesh
+## Using an API Gateway to access the mesh

 Let's deploy a new client node where our [API Gateway](https://developer.hashicorp.com/consul/docs/connect/gateways/api-gateway) will run.
 We do this by changing in the Terraform values `numclients = 3`.
 And we apply the new Terraform (this is done in the `terraform/` directory from our repo):
 ```